janvmusic/Learning/data-intensive-apps/chapter8.md

 Using monotonic clocks in a distributed system is usually good.
 Mostly, because it does not assume any synchronization between different node's clocks and its not sensitive to slight inaccuracies of measurement

 ### Clock Synchronization and accuracy
+- Monotonic -> Does not need synchronization
+- Time-of-day -> requires sync with NTP

+**Important** computer clocks are not reliable because..
+- Quarts can _drift_ (run faster or slower)
+- If a clock differs too much, NTP refuses to sync
+- By misconfiguration, you can block NTP synchronization
+- Network delays
+- NTP might be wrong or misconfigured!
+- Leap seconds result in an inaccurate minute (59s or 61s)
+- Virtual machines virtualize the hardware clock.
+Pauses to use the CPU between virtual machines
+- Devices that have manually changed their time

+If you need accuracy (for example financial markets) you can use `PTP` **Precision Time Protocol** which depends on GPS receivers.
+However, it requires expertise and significant effort

+### Relying on Synchronized clocks
+The main problem on clocks is that they look simple and reliable.
+However, they have plenty of pitfalls.
+- A day might not have exactly 86,400s
+- time-of-day may move backward in time
+- Difference between clock nodes

+**Important** Although clocks work quite well most of the time, robust software needs to be prepared to deal with incorrect clocks.

+Part of the problem is that incorrect clocks easily go unnoticed.

+**Important** If some piece of the software is relying on an accurately synchronized clock, the result is more likely to be silent and subtle data loss than a dramatic crash.

+If your software needs to trust in clocks, it's important to monitor the clock offsets.
+Any node that drift too much from others, then it should be declared as dead and removed from the cluster
 ## Concepts
 **Partial Failure** => Some parts of the system are broken, even though other parts of the system are working fine.